Joanna Wardlaw

 Joanna Marguerite Wardlaw (born 4 November 1958) is a Scottish physician, radiologist, and academic specialising in neuroradiology and pathophysiology.
 Wardlaw worked as a junior doctor before specialising as a radiologist.
 She continues to practice medicine as an Honorary Consultant Neuroradiologist with NHS Lothian.
 She has spent her entire academic career at the University of Edinburgh.

 Early life and education

 Wardlaw was born on 4 November 1958 in London, England.
 She was educated at Park School, an all-girls school in Glasgow, Scotland.
-She studied medicine at the University of Edinburgh, graduating with a first class Bachelor of Science (BSc) degree in 1979, and Bachelor of Medicine, Bachelor of Surgery (MBChB) in 1982.
-She later undertook research for a Doctor of Medicine (MD) degree, completing it in 1994.
+She read medicine at the University of Edinburgh, taking a first class BSc in 1979, and Bachelor of Medicine, Bachelor of Surgery (MBChB) in 1982.
+In 1994, she completed a Doctor of Medicine (MD).
 Her doctoral thesis concerned the pathophysiology and treatment of ischaemic stroke, and was titled "Imaging and treatment of acute ischaemic stroke: the application and verification of non-invasive imaging techniques in the investigation and treatment of acute ischaemic stroke".